Gao Lingwei: Warlord era politician

 When the Xinhai Revolution came in 1911, Gao Lingwei went to Tianjin and continued living in retirement.
 During his retirement in Tianjin, at the request of his friends, he did all he could to direct the organization of banks along modern lines in different parts of the country.
 In August 1913 he was appointed the acting chief of the Financial Bureau of Zhili Province.
 In September 1913 he was ordered to act concurrently as Chief of the Preparation Bureau for the Collection of National Taxes in Zhili.
 He was relieved of these two posts in April 1914.
 In 1915 Gao Lingwei was the High Advisor to the Office of the Tuchun of the Three Eastern Provinces.
 In August 1917, he became a member of the Legislative Yuan from Zhili.
 In August 1920, he was appointed as the Vice-Minister of Agriculture and Commerce.
 In January 1921 he received the Second Class Tashou Chiaho.
 In July 1921 he was appointed as the vice-president of the Bank of Agriculture and Commerce.
 In October 1921 he was appointed as the Minister of Finance and awarded the First Class Tashou Chiaho.
 In November 1921 he was ordered to become the concurrently Director General of the Currency Bureau and also the Director General of the Salt Administration.
 In December 1921, he was transferred to become the Minister of the Interior.
 In this capacity he served in January 1922 the following concurrent positions: Director-General of Famine Relief; Director General of the Metropolitan Municipal Administration; and President of the Yangtze River Commission.
 In March 1922 Gao Lingwei was awarded the First Class Wenfu.
 In May 1922 he was ordered to act concurrently as Minister of Communications.
 This acting post was only held by him for half a month.
 In June 1922 Gao Lingwei was relieved of the portfolio of the Interior Ministry.
 On the 18th of the same month he was appointed to be the Civil Governor of Zhili, but he did not assume office and on the 24th he was relieved of the post of governor.
 In August 1922 he was appointed as the Acting Minister of Finance, in September he was transferred to become the Acting Minister of Agriculture and Commerce.
 In October 1922 Gao Lingwei was awarded the First Class Tashou Paokuang Chiaho.
 In November 1922 he was transferred to be the Acting Minister of the Interior.
 In January 1923 he was appointed as the Minister of the Interior.
 In February he was ordered to hold concurrently the Presidency of the Yangtze River Commission.

 In October 1923 Gao Lingwei was appointed Premier of China.
-He held this position was held until January 1924, when he was appointed to be the Director General of the Customs Administration to succeed Sun Baoqi, who had been appointed as the Premier.
+He held this position until January 1924, when he was appointed to be the Director General of the Customs Administration to succeed Sun Baoqi, who had been appointed as the Premier.
 However, in October 1924, the armies of the warlord Feng Yuxiang overthrew President Cao Kun, and Gao Lingwei fled to Tianjin, and from there to Shanghai.